 Instruction Display Shows 1 Press Move key.
 The tip will move to the saved position that was recorded in the current Address.
 If the new tip location is slightly different from the last tip location, you should see that the tip is not exactly at the reference point.
-Move New Point X: 100 Y:100 Z: 100 2 Press the MENU 1 key, then 1 to select Group Edit .
-The display will prompt the user to enter the starting memory address of the group to edit ( From ) and the ending number of the group to edit ( To ).
+Move New Point X: 100 2 Press the MENU 1 key, then 1 to select Group Edit .
+The display will prompt the user to enter the starting memory address of the group to edit (From) and the ending number of the group to edit (To).
 GROUP EDIT FROM:1 TO:1 (1 <-> 4000) F1:All F2:End 3 Type 1 then press ENTER to register 1 in From .
 Type 200 then press ENTER to register 200 in To .
 The Group Edit menu will then appear, allowing the user to select an operation to be applied to the range of points.
 Press 7 to select Offset to .
-Then press ENTER GROUP EDIT 1-200 1.Copy 5.Dispen.Time 2.Delete 6.Offset 3.Move 7.Offset to 4.Line Speed Select: 4 After pressing the ENTER then the display will prompt the next message.
-Move the Tip to Dest.
+Then press ENTER GROUP EDIT 1-200 1.Copy 5.Dispen.Time 2.Delete 6.Offset 3.Move 7.Offset to 4.Line Speed Select: 4 fter pressing the ENTER then the display will Move the Tip to rompt the next message.
+Dest.
 Point 5 Jog the tip to the correct location for the reference point.
 When the location is correct, press ENT.
 The program origin will be adjusted for the new tip location.
 Program Data Adjusted !!!